chrisnoonan98675/site/README.md

 #### Posts

-Post headers need a title, categories, and tags.
+Post front matter needs a title, categories, and tags.
 The title will appear on the page, wrapped in `h1` tags.
 You can have one or more categories and tags (but the words `categories` and `tags` should always be plural).
 Example:

       ---
       title: My sample XL Deploy knowledge base article